 These are the questions you should be asking yourself.

-If you don’t find a way to make your information relevant to your audience, then all of the brilliant ideas you have will die before they’re out the gate.
+If you don’t find a way to make your information relevant to your audience, then all of the brilliant ideas you have will die before they’re out of the gate.

-4) No One knows what your Call to Action is
+4. No One Knows What Your Call to Action Is

-Your presentation isn’t very different to a sales email or some kind of online advertisement.
+Your presentation isn’t very different from a sales email or some kind of online advertisement.
 People need to know what to do when they’re done listening to you and it has to be specific enough that they can do it without difficulty.

 The best way to figure out how to craft your call to action is to assume your presentation was actually successful.
 The audience loves what you are telling them; the next step is to give them a call to action.
 Make it specific enough and easy enough that they won’t feel like it’s too much work; the clearer the call to action the better.